Thoko14/proptagon/data/docs/CONSOLIDATED_GROW_SPEC.md

-# PropBase • Grow Module - Complete Specification
+# Proptagon • Grow Module - Complete Specification

 ## Overview
-This document consolidates all epics and requirements for the PropBase Grow module into a single comprehensive specification.
+This document consolidates all epics and requirements for the Proptagon Grow module into a single comprehensive specification.
 It serves as the complete reference for all planned functionality and implementation requirements.

 ## 0) Objectives (MVP)
 - Enable suburb-first and property-first flows with one properties trigger.